-History Programs
+History Presentations

-by Robert Lowell Goller Aurora and East Aurora Historian
+by Robert Lowell Goller Historian

-Robert Lowell Goller is available for presentations to local civic clubs, community organizations, schools and retirement communities.
+Robert Lowell Goller is available for presentations to civic clubs, businesses, community organizations, schools and retirement communities.
 Please email historian@townofaurora.com for more information or to make arrangements.
 All the presentations are about an hour, including time for questions, but can be adapted.

 NEW PROGRAMS

+Battle Over the Ballot: East Aurora's Journey Through Women's Suffrage

+New for 2020

+In commemoration of the 100th anniversary of the ratification of the 19th Amendment, this program explores the women's suffrage efforts in the

+Town of Aurora and Village of East Aurora in the decades leading up to November 1917, when women were granted the right to vote in New York State.
+This presentation will go beyond the important role the Roycroft played in the movement and explore lesser-known local suffrage workers; the challenge to convince East Aurorans-both male and female-that women were qualified to vote; and the local efforts after 1917 to encourage women to cast their ballots and run for office.
 Who Is the Historian & What Does He or She Do?